 Children learn from what they see and experience, particularly in the household.
 With this in mind, it’s easy to understand how mixed signals such as these could be so detrimental to their lifelong outlook and ability to reach their goals.
 In cases like this, divorce might just better for the kids.

 4. Children Misunderstanding What It Means to Be “In Love”

-Two parents do not have to be constantly at each others’ throats in order to demonstrate an unhealthy relationship to children.
+Two parents do not have to be constantly at each other’s’ throats in order to demonstrate an unhealthy relationship to children.
 Should you and your spouse keep from showing affection, intimacy, and general happiness while together, there’s a possibility a child’s opinion on “healthy” relationships might be skewed.

 For example, a toddler grows up with two parents who are unhappy with one another – whether that is because one spouse refuses to participate while the other initiates, or the two simply no longer click as a couple.
 With this relationship, the toddler might never see their parents kissing, hugging, giving one another compliments, holding hands, all of the small things that show affection between two people.